River Tiber (musician): Background

 Paxton-Beesley was born and raised in Toronto, Ontario.
-He also spent a year in Italy, where he lived near the Tiber River.
+He also spent a year in Italy as a child, where he lived near the Tiber River.
 Growing up, he took part in community music programs and attended the Claude Watson School for the Arts.
 He attended McGill University before graduating from the Berklee School of Music.

 He released his debut EP The Star Falls in 2013, and followed up in 2015 with When the Time Is Right.
 A track from the latter EP, "No Talk", was sampled by producer Boi-1da for "No Tellin'", from the 2015 album If You're Reading This It's Too Late.
 Paxton-Beesley has also collaborated with BADBADNOTGOOD on their 2015 album Sour Soul, with Kaytranada on his Polaris Music Prize-winning 99.9%, and with Jazz Cartier on a track for Hotel Paranoia.

 He released his debut full-length album Indigo in 2016.
 In 2017, he won a MuchMusic Video Award for "Acid Test", and the song was a shortlisted finalist for the SOCAN Songwriting Prize in 2017.
 During the end of the decade, he worked with Toronto artists Charlotte Day Wilson and Daniel Caesar.

 On December 9, 2022, he released his sophomore record "Dreaming Eyes".
-The album release was accompanied by a music video for the acclaimed track "Hypnotized" which was conceptualized and directed by Leo Aguirre.
-“Hypnotized” was also featured on Kendrick Lamar’s Grammy Award-nominated album Mr. Morale & the Big Steppers.
+The album release was accompanied by a music video for the track "Hypnotized" which was conceptualized and directed by Leo Aguirre.
+“Hypnotized” was also sampled on Kendrick Lamar’s "Savior" from his 2023 Grammy Award-winning album Mr. Morale & the Big Steppers.

 Personal life

 He is the brother of actress Alex Paxton-Beesley.
+He is the son of visual artist Philip Beesley.